-The risk of severe vision loss is very rare and may occur as a result of infection or bleeding inside the eye.
+The risk of severe vision loss is very low.
+When this occurs, it's often as a result of bleeding or an infection inside the eye.

 Most patients with retinal detachment have a good outcome if they see their ophthalmologist when symptoms first begin and treatment is done immediately.
 However, a small percentage will have substantially and permanently reduced vision.

 People whose vision fails to improve after cataract surgery often have underlying eye disorders, such as age-related macular degeneration, diabetic retinopathy and other eye conditions.

 A systematic overview of the incidence of posterior capsule opacification.
 Ophthalmology.
 July 1998.

-Risk of late intraocular lens dislocation after cataract surgery, 1980–2009: a population-based study.
+Risk of late intraocular lens dislocation after cataract surgery, 1980–2009: A population-based study.
 American Journal of Ophthalmology.
 October 2011.